-This reading group guide for Speak of the Devil includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Allison Leotta.
+This reading group guide for Discretion includes an introduction, discussion questions, a Q&A with author Allison Leotta, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.

 Join our mailing list!

 Get our latest book recommendations, author news, and competitions right to your inbox.

 A beautiful young woman falls to her death from the U.S. Capitol office of Congressman Emmett Lionel, a political powerhouse.
 Prosecutor Anna Curtis quickly learns that the woman is one of D.C.’s most desired—and high-priced—escorts.
 The revelation starts Anna down a shadowy road through the capital’s underworld, where sex and power intertwine.
 The timing couldn’t be worse for Lionel, tangled in an increasingly brutal primary fight.
 To the public, Lionel professes his innocence and vows to seek justice, but to the investigators, he obstructs every move.

 Complicating matters is Anna’s secret romance with chief homicide prosecutor Jack Bailey, who leads the investigation.

 The case leads Anna to Discretion, an escort service “for the man who can afford anything but publicity.”
 The agency is ruthlessly determined to protect its clients, and the clients have so much to lose—and so much power to wield—that Anna’s job and life are soon in grave danger.
 Topics & Questions for Discussion

 1. Do you think it is ethical for Anna and Jack to work on the same the case while in a romantic relationship?
 What are the pros and cons of their working together?